 Trained police dogs are NOT “Attack dogs,” Police K-9’s Apprehend suspects.

 Bark and hold - A dog that is trained to sit and bark when engaging a suspect.
 The dog will bite when provoked or threatened.
-This is the training method primarily used at the kennel.
+This training method is the 2nd most utilized apprehension force amongst K9s at this time.

 Decoy - A person who assists the handler in training the dog.
 Decoys take bites from the dog and make necessary corrections.
 Decoys lay tracks and hide for building and area searches.